venice-v5/venice-program-table/docs/advanced.md

 ## Practical Notes

 - Names are treated as opaque bytes; they are not NUL-terminated.
 Use the stored length when comparing/looking up.
 - The order of entry contents is `payload` first, then `name`.
-Do not assume any terminators.
+  - Payloads are assumed to have the possibility of containing data that must be aligned.
+  - Names are usually series of bytes, so they adhere to no alignment rules.
 - The format is designed for zero-copy iteration; consumers should avoid copying unless necessary.
 - When building:
   - Precompute lengths and maintain 8-byte alignment via padding.
   - Use a consistent `vendor_id` to prevent accidental cross-loading.
-  - Consider embedding the VPT blob directly into firmware images to avoid IO on constrained targets.

 ## Example (schematic)